 To be a highly desirable group of tenants, you want to put all of your material together before trying to rent a place.
 Do a lot of extra preparation.
 It will impress landlords; they will want to rent their house to you.
 A landlord’s nightmare is a group of people that can’t figure out how to pay rent, can’t report small problems before they become big problems, bother the neighbors, and don’t keep the place clean.
 If you have a sleek application package, they will assume that you’ll be decent tenants.

-Add a Bedroom for More Affordability
+Add a Bedroom for a More Affordable Shared Rental House

 I have converted at least 13 bedrooms out of other spaces over the last 25 years.
 A basement partition can be done with $500 in materials: 2x4s, sheetrock, paint, weatherproofing.
 Same with a garage with a loft.
 Sometimes all it takes is a door on a family room and you have another bedroom.
 Make it look good; figure out heat, insulation, and ventilation; and you now have a 5-bedroom house for the price of a 4-bedroom house.
 You can add extra outlets for about $200.
 You can do this in a way that it can be completely removed in about 2 hours if at some point you must reverse the construction.
 You can also have an RV if there is a driveway.
 You might build a tiny house on wheels or in the back.
-People in outdoor “bedrooms” can come in the house for living space.
+People in outdoor “bedrooms” can come in the shared rental house for living space.

 We need more community houses!
 Best of luck creating yours.